AlbinaMoraa/My-first-Data-analysis-repo/README.md

 # Project Name: Financial Sample Data

 ----
-# Project Objective: To assess avarage products sold and manufacturing prices, as well as discount band provided by each segment.
+# Project Objective: To assess average products sold and manufacturing prices, as well as discount band provided by each segment.

 ----
 # Data Sourcing